layer6ai-labs/EGT/README.md

 ## Evaluation

-* The evaluation script takes as input the EGT output or the kNN output format and compute mAP on medium and hard subset of ROxford or RParis.
+* The evaluation script takes as input the EGT output file or kNN prebuild file, and computes mAP on medium and hard subsets of ROxford or RParis datasets.
 For more information, see help in `python/evaluate_prebuild.py`.
 Example call to invoke the evaluation is:

     ```
     python evaluate_prebuild.py --f ../test.txt \